sanskrit/raw_etexts_english/blogs/manasataramgini/2009-01-14_some-mysteries-of-uchchishta.md

 +++
-title = "Some mysteries ofxa0uchChiShTa"
+title = "Some mysteries of uchChiShTa"

 +++
 In extant atharvavedic shrauta practice the uchChiShTa sUkta (AV-vulgate